 Its been a few months since I ended my summer of hiking and re-inserted myself back into the matrix.
 The transition between trail life and city life is always a unique experience and as much as I’d like to say that trail life is better, I can’t.
 Both lifestyles have pros and cons and I’ve learned to appreciate the opportunities that each offers.

 In 2014, I started my first long hike.
 Two and a half months later, I arrived at Mt.Robson and the end of my hike.
 I did it!
 My first long-distance hike.
 I was beat up and exhausted but I did it.
 I marvelled at the accomplishment but left the trail feeling slightly empty.
 Memories were a blur and a sadness took hold.
 The following year I returned, looking for another challenge and another high.
 I pushed myself to my physical and mental limit and navigated unexplored routes.
-It was a challenging year and I left feeling exhausted and beat up.
-Blurred memories of the trail haunted me once again and I realized something had to change.
+It was a challenging year.
+I finished feeling exhausted and beat up once again and an empty feeling resurfaced once again.
+I realized then that something had to change.

 In 2016, I set out to hike the Great Divide Trail one more time but this time with a different mindset.
 I wanted to experience the Rockies and not simply hike through them.
 I ditched the light and fast style.
 I carried more gear and hiked a slower pace.
 It turned out to be a great year and for the first time I walked away from the trail feeling energized.
 I knew then that I made the right choice.